cockroachdb/docs/recommended-production-settings.md

 - Configurations with odd numbers of replicas are more robust than those with even numbers.
 Clusters of three and four nodes can each tolerate one node failure and still reach a quorum (2/3 and 3/4 respectively), so the fourth replica doesn't add any extra fault-tolerance.
 To survive two simultaneous failures, you must have five replicas.

-- When replicating across datacenters, you should use datacenters on a single continent to ensure peformance (cross-continent scenarios will be better supported in the future).
+- When replicating across datacenters, it's recommended to use datacenters on a single continent to ensure performance.
+Inter-continent scenarios will improve in performance soon.

 For details about controlling the number and location of replicas, see [Configure Replication Zones](configure-replication-zones.html).